Finite atomic lattices and their monomial ideals: Specific labelings

 The main part is to show that $g$ is an isomorphism of lattices.
-By the proof of Theorem \ref{sect3-1t}, we know that the map $g$ is meet-preserving , join-preserving and surjection.
+Similar to B, C and D in the proof of Theorem \ref{sect3-1t}, we can prove that the map $g$ is meet-preserving , join-preserving and surjection.
 Thus, we only need to show that $g$ is injective.
 The proof will be split into two parts.